 NET MODULE WebManager

 Admin Password Setup Please set a password for the admin account.
 It shall have a minimum length of 6 characters and contain at least 2 numbers and 2 letters.

 Username: admin

 Enter new password:

-Confirm new password: I agree to the terms and conditions
+Confirm new password:

 Configure automatic mobile data connection

-NetModule Insights Subscribe to our mailing and get the latest news
+NetModule Insights

 about software releases and much more

 NetModule Router Simulator Hostname netbox Software Version 4.4.0.103 © 2004-2020, NetModule AG